 Quick and Easy DIY Painted Pumpkins

 Besides having a few turquoise pieces in my house I thought it would be a great idea to paint some store bought pumpkins using Sherwin-Williams Oceanside.
-I purchased 4 store bought pumpkins: two large and two small.
+I purchased 4 artificial foam pumpkins: two large and two small.

 I didn’t need much more supplies other than my paint paint brush and a can of leftover ceiling white paint from our last painting job.
 Two were base painted Oceanside and two white.